 The aero mount got a lot of compliments from cyclists.
 Although you won’t notice its aero gains on average speed, it looks better integrated and sleeker than the mounts of competitors.

-Its disadvantage is the attachment suitable for rounded handlebars only.
+Its disadvantage is that the attachment is suitable only for rounded handlebars.
 Riders with integrated, nonproprietary cockpits will need to buy an ELEMNT BOLT Spoon mount.

-However, I always prefer to tweak the settings, so I adjusted the data fields and pages on my smartphone.
+However, I always prefer to tweak the settings, so I adjusted my data fields and pages via a smartphone app.

 This is what I love about Wahoo.
-I can set everything via the mobile app, so it’s quicker and more convenient than doing this on the device itself.
+I can set everything up via the smartphone app, so it’s quicker and more convenient than doing this on the device itself.

 My Experience